wavefrontHQ/wavefront-sdk-python/README.md

 ## Set Up a Sender

-You can send metrics, histograms, or trace data from your application to the Wavefront service using a Wavefront proxy or direct ingestions.
+You can send metrics, histograms, or trace data from your application to the service using a Wavefront Proxy or direct ingestions.

-* Use [**direct ingestion**](https://docs.wavefront.com/direct_ingestion.html) to send the data directly to the Wavefront service.
+* Use [**direct ingestion**](https://docs.wavefront.com/direct_ingestion.html) to send the data directly to the service.
 This is the simplest way to get up and running quickly.
-* Use a [**Wavefront proxy**](https://docs.wavefront.com/proxies.html), which then forwards the data to the Wavefront service.
+* Use a [**Wavefront Proxy**](https://docs.wavefront.com/proxies.html), which then forwards the data to the service.
 This is the recommended choice for a large-scale deployment that needs resilience to internet outages, control over data queuing and filtering, and more.

 You instantiate an object that corresponds to your choice:
 * Option 1 **(Deprecated)**: [Create a `WavefrontDirectClient`](#option-1-create-a-wavefrontdirectclient) to send data directly to a Wavefront service.
-* Option 2 **(Deprecated)**: [Create a `WavefrontProxyClient`](#option-2-create-a-wavefrontproxyclient) to send data to a Wavefront proxy.
+* Option 2 **(Deprecated)**: [Create a `WavefrontProxyClient`](#option-2-create-a-wavefrontproxyclient) to send data to a Wavefront Proxy.
-* Option 3: [Create a `WavefrontClient`](#option-3-create-a-wavefrontclient) to send data to a Wavefront service directly or via proxy.
+* Option 3: [Create a `WavefrontClient`](#option-3-create-a-wavefrontclient) to send data to the service directly or via proxy.
 > **Deprecated implementations**: *`WavefrontDirectClient` and `WavefrontProxyClient` are deprecated from proxy version 7.0 onwards.
 We recommend all new applications to use the `WavefrontClient`.*

 ### Option 1: Create a WavefrontDirectClient
-When sending data via direct ingestion, you need to create a `WavefrontDirectClient`, and build it with the Wavefront URL and API token to send data directly to Wavefront.
+When sending data via direct ingestion, you need to create a `WavefrontDirectClient`, and build it with the cluster URL and API token to send data directly to the service.

 >**Prerequisites**
 > * Verify that you have the Direct Data Ingestion permission.
 For details, see [Examine Groups, Roles, and Permissions](https://docs.wavefront.com/users_account_managing.html#examine-groups-roles-and-permissions).
-> * The URL of your Wavefront instance.
-This is the URL you connect to when you log in to Wavefront, typically something like `https://<domain>.wavefront.com`.
+> * The URL of your cluster.
+This is the URL you connect to when you log in to the service, typically something like `https://<domain>.wavefront.com`.
 > * [Obtain the API token](http://docs.wavefront.com/wavefront_api.html#generating-an-api-token).

 #### Initialize the WavefrontDirectClient